remorses/vitro/README.md

 ## Things to do

+-   [ ] add a deploy with vercel button,
+-   [ ] make a dashboard where you can login with github, connect a repository and deploy its vitro app and get all the additional features like visual diffs, performance report, bundle size report
 -   [ ] use chokidar to watch for story changes and regenerate the stories paths
 -   [ ] make an example with an iframe in wrapper with emotion
 -   [ ] next run on top directory, this way urls are clickable in vscode